 This course helps students to understand the nature of pastoral counseling while learning the practice of pastoral counseling at a beginning level.
 Students are introduced to pastoral counseling values, goals, and processes while engaged in the classroom practice of counseling.
-Cognitive and behavioral approaches in agreement with scriptural principles are applied in the multi-cultural learning process.
-(This course is identical to E1114 Counseling for Church Leaders.)
+Cognitive and behavioral approaches in agreement with scriptural principles are applied in the multicultural learning process.
+(Identical to E1114 Counseling for Church Leaders.)